TRianR/CSCI3308_Project/README.md

 * Timmy's Lost Dimension

 ###Description:
-* It a 2D side-scroller platformbased game accessed on a web browser.
+* "Timmy's Lost Dimension" (working title) is a 2D side-scroller platform based game accessed on a web browser.
 It is about a boy named Timmy who wanders through a portal and gets lost in various parallel dimensions.
 Every level, you encounter various elements and are awarded points based on time.
 The website will also include a forum and a scoreboard.

 ###Vision Statement